 - Extracurricular/community service: We want to hear what you do outside of the classroom, whether it includes clubs and organizations, work, or community service.
 We value students who are engaged in the community and actively involved on campus.

-Please note: We encourage you to submit your transfer application and supporting documents at your earliest convenience.
-Please visit the Transfer Application Checklist to review any missing credentials to complete your application.
+Please note: We encourage you to submit your transfer application and supporting documents by the application deadline.
+Please visit the Transfer Application Checklist for a list of required materials.